What is the Chesapeake and Why is it Important?

 Beyond the diverse habitats it provides for wildlife in the area, the Chesapeake Bay serves another critical purpose: It’s the foundation of our local economy.
 It’s home to two of the five major shipping ports in the North Atlantic and supplies us with the seafood and recreational activities that fuel our local businesses.
 Imagine a summer on the Chesapeake with no swimming, fishing or boating!
 In order to continue reaping the benefits of the Bay, we need to take responsibility for its conservation.

-At the National Aquarium, we’re doing everything we can to protect the watershed and restore the areas that have been damaged or destroyed.
-We’ve formed partnerships with regional organizations to revitalize tidal wetlands through cleanups and grass plantings.
+At the National Aquarium, we’re working to protect the watershed and restore natural areas that help clean our water.
+We’ve formed partnerships with regional and national organizations to revitalize tidal wetlands through cleanups and habitat restoration projects.
 Every spring and fall, we recruit volunteers to restore habitat for wildlife, remove debris and maintain trails at Fort McHenry National Monument and Historic Shrine in Baltimore.
-In Masonville Cove, we’re planting thousands of native wetland grasses—11,000 in 2013!—to create a healthier habitat for local wildlife.
+In Masonville Cove, we’re planting thousands of native wetland grasses—14,000 already in 2014!—to create a healthier habitat for local wildlife.
 And in Nassawango Creek Preserve, we’re bringing back the Atlantic white cedar, a rare tree that gradually disappeared when the wetlands it depended on were drained.

 How You Can Get Involved

 Join us and other volunteers as we team up to restore the Bay!
 The Aquarium Conservation Team (ACT!) provides volunteers like you with hands-on opportunities to help restore habitats, learn about watershed dynamics and develop the knowledge and skills to serve as participants and leaders in environmental stewardship.